-Maria Scherer Wilson performs and records alternative and classical styles as a cellist, and embraces humankind at her West Seattle practice Earthtone Healing Arts, as an intuitive sound and energy healing practitioner.
+Maria Scherer Wilson performs and records alternative and classical styles as a cellist, and embraces humankind at her West Seattle practice Earthtone Healing, as an intuitive sound and energy healing practitioner.
 Maria has always valued the natural world, and is an avid gardener, and lover of everything living.
 She started her musical and yogic studies many years ago, and understands the importance of how an integrated Body, Mind and Soul can connect you into the deepest layers of Love, Life and Sound.

 Maria was born in Iowa, grew up in Colorado, and matured in Indiana.
 Maria graduated from the University of Evansville with a Bachelor of Music in Music Education in 1999, under the tutelage of Dr. Pablo Mahave-Veglia, and began her professional career with the Evansville Philharmonic Orchestra.
 During the summers Maria studied at Operafestival di Roma, Eastern Music Festival, Chautauqua Institution, and the International Festival-Institute at Round Top.

 In 2001 she was granted a full scholarship to The University of Texas at Austin, and studied performance and pedagogy with Professor Emeritus Phyllis Young.
 Professor Young taught Maria to "Spin Golden Threads" with her cello sound, and that lesson, among many others, will never be forgotten.
 Maria assisted Professor Young at the International String Workshop in Graz, Austria (2004) and the National Cello Institute in Pomona, CA (2009).
 Maria's teaching career began in 2001 as a private instructor, group teacher and orchestra conductor with The University of Texas String Project.